josepabellana/StructuredFinance/README.md

 - Angular frontend that allows users to select a ticker
 - Only fundamental data of the company is displayed
 - All data will come from yfinance python library that consumes yahoo finance data
-- Very focused on frontEnd looking
+- Very focused on frontEnd looking.
+- Only S&P 500 companies